 Oh, how very thought out for me.
 Instead of 'Hello, is there something I could assist you with?' it's 'Yeah…?'
 Score one for originality.
-Subtract five for being incredibly lame.
+Subtract five for being incredibly rude.

 "What do you want?"
 I add.
 Incredible.
 I sound terribly rude now.
 I really need to think before I talk, or just shut up.
 I have a horrible habit of embarrassing myself with words.
-If I were paid for every time I shamed my intelligence with opening my mouth, I'd have more money than Kaiba Seto.
+If I were paid for every time I shamed my intelligence with opening my mouth, I'd have more money than Seto Kaiba.

 "I mean, I uh," I try to correct my error and fail, "…yeah, what do you want?"